QuentinGra/QuentinGra/README.md

 I'm 27 years old.

-I earned a degree in IT maintenance back in 2019, but in 2022 I made a career switch to **`web development`**.
+I earned a degree in IT maintenance back in 2019, but in 2022 I made a career switch to **web development**.
 Since then, I've truly fallen in love with coding and building digital products.

 Curious and eager to grow, I love learning new tools and frameworks.
-I'm currently exploring backend ecosystems beyond PHP and Java is next on my list!
+I'm especially passionate about backend development, always looking to explore new ecosystems.
+Recently, I started working with Java, expanding my skills beyond PHP and discovering the Java world.

 Outside of coding, I'm a calm and thoughtful person.
-I enjoy reading, listening to music and going on long hikes to recharge and find inspiration.
+I enjoy reading, listening to music, and going on long hikes to recharge and find inspiration.

+As I continue to grow as a developer, I'm excited by the prospect of working on impactful projects that make a real difference.
+I'm also passionate about contributing to open source communities in the future and collaborating with other developers who share the same drive for innovation and learning.

 <details>
   <summary><h4>👨‍💻 Coding</h4></summary>

+I'm especially passionate about backend development and love building robust APIs and server-side solutions.
+While backend is my main focus, I also enjoy working on the frontend with Vue.js to create dynamic and responsive user interfaces.

-I'm interested in working with modern technologies like Symfony, Vue.js, and TypeScript.
-I also plan to dive into Java to strengthen my backend skills.
+To bring my ideas to life, I enjoy working with modern technologies like Symfony, Vue.js, and TypeScript, and I’m always eager to learn new tools and frameworks.
+Recently, I started working with Java to broaden my backend skills and discover new possibilities within the Java ecosystem.

-As part of my year as a web and mobile web developer student, I developed a full stack application for my final project, split into two main repositories:
+As part of my training as a web developer, I had the opportunity to work on a full stack application for my final project.
+This experience allowed me to apply both my backend and frontend skills.

+The project is split into two main repositories:
 - [lite-api](https://github.com/QuentinGra/lite-api) – the backend (API) part
 - [lite-front](https://github.com/QuentinGra/lite-front) – the frontend (Vue.js) part